liveahero-wiki/liveahero-wiki.github.io/_events/22092ndAnniverssary.md

 For the duration of the campaign, challenge quests held in the past will be reprinted.

-It rewards {% include item-icon.html id=68 %} Heronium, which can be exchanged in the campaign shop for training items such as {% include item.html id=29 %} , {% include item.html id=59 %} , etc.
+It rewards {% include item-icon.html id=137 %} Heronium, which can be exchanged in the campaign shop for training items such as {% include item.html id=29 %} , {% include item.html id=59 %} , etc.

-Unused {% include item-icon.html id=68 %} Heronium at the end of the campaign will be deleted automatically.
+Unused {% include item-icon.html id=137 %} Heronium at the end of the campaign will be deleted automatically.

+{% include shop-table.html id=30 %}

 The challenge quests will be added sequentially.